Shed Cost Calculator

 When DIY Makes Sense

-DIY from scratch saves 40–60% vs a custom contractor but requires real carpentry experience — square layout, framing, roofing, and weatherproofing all need to be done correctly or the shed fails within years.
-Kit assembly is more forgiving: the pre-cut components fit together with basic tools and the instructions are designed for non-professionals.
-For a 10×12 ft kit, two people with basic tool experience can complete the assembly in a weekend.
+DIY from scratch saves 40–60% vs a custom contractor but requires real carpentry experience.
+Kit assembly is more forgiving — pre-cut components fit together with basic tools and instructions designed for non-professionals.
+For a 10×12 ft kit, two people with basic tool experience can complete assembly in a weekend.
 Use our framing calculator and lumber cost calculator to price a DIY build from scratch.

 When to Hire a Contractor

-If the project involves a concrete slab (always hire for this — DIY concrete on a foundation scale is genuinely difficult), full electrical sub-panel, HVAC, or a structure over 200 sq ft, a contractor is the right call.
-For backyard offices and workshops where you'll spend significant time, the quality of the build matters — a contractor-built shed on a proper foundation with correct framing and weatherproofing will outperform a kit shed noticeably.
+If the project involves a concrete slab, full electrical sub-panel, HVAC, or a structure over 200 sq ft, a contractor is the right call.
+For backyard offices and workshops where you'll spend significant time, a contractor-built shed on a proper foundation with correct framing and weatherproofing will outperform a kit shed noticeably.

 Building from scratch?
-Use our Framing Calculator for studs and lumber, our Lumber Cost Calculator for total material cost, our Plywood Calculator for sheathing and flooring, and our Roofing Material Calculator for shingles.
-A 10×12 ft shed typically uses 40–50 studs, 10–12 sheets of plywood for walls and floor, and 3–4 squares of shingles for the roof.
+Use our Framing Calculator for studs and lumber, Lumber Cost Calculator for total material cost, Plywood Calculator for sheathing and flooring, and Roofing Material Calculator for shingles.
+A 10×12 ft shed typically uses 40–50 studs, 10–12 sheets of plywood, and 3–4 squares of shingles.

 How We Estimate Costs

 Shed pricing is more complex than most construction cost calculators — a 10×12 ft shed can legitimately cost $800 or $20,000 depending on material, build method, and add-ons.
-Here's exactly how we built the ranges in this calculator and what the numbers are based on.
+Here's exactly how the ranges in this calculator are built and what the numbers are based on.

 Base Shed Pricing